weecology/lab-manual/Florida-Residency.md

 Here is UF's official website about this: http://www.admissions.ufl.edu/afford/establishres

-The documents that worked for me were: (everything should be a copy, they won't return these things to you) -Florida drivers license
+The documents that worked for me were: (everything should be a copy, they won't return these things to you)
+* Florida drivers license
--Voter registration card
+* Voter registration card
--Apartment lease (the whole thing, not just the cover page) -Utility bills for past 12 months
+* Apartment lease (the whole thing, not just the cover page)
+* Utility bills for past 12 months
--Renters insurance policy
+* Renters insurance policy